 About two seconds after you have the joy of cashing-out your first check from taking paid surveys, chances are you’re going to have what seems like a great idea… join more survey sites, make more money!

 Unfortunately, as with many good things, there’s a catch.

-Once you join that fourth or fifth program, you’ll start to get overwhelmed.
+Once you join that fourth or fifth site, you’ll start to get overwhelmed.
 Go beyond that and you’ll have more invites than you can handle.
 Plus, with all that noise in your inbox, it gets harder and harder to spot the good opportunities.

 Fortunately, there are a few strategies you can use to keep your sanity as you start working to make make more money with a “multi-program approach” to paid surveys.
 Let’s take a look.

 Here are five-tips-in-one that will help you get organized before you even take your first survey, and none of them require a trip to the Container Store.

 Create a New Email Address :: Keep your stuff together with a dedicated email account for paid surveys.
 If you use Gmail you can easily set it up to check emails from another account so you won’t have to check two places.